PAR - YYZ

 The average price of all round-trip flights from Paris to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Paris to Toronto, look for departures on Thursdays and avoid leaving on a Saturday, as it's usually the priciest day.
-When flying back from Toronto, Thursday is the cheapest day to fly and Wednesday is the most expensive.
+If you are looking for a flight deal from Paris to Toronto, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+When flying back from Toronto, Sunday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Paris to Toronto Pearson Intl Airport?